Nasha Niva: 2020s

 The newspaper extensively covered the months of nationwide protests after the 2020 Belarusian presidential election.
 On July 8, 2021, the newspaper's website was blocked by the authorities.
 The editor-in-chief Yahor Martsinovich and editor Andrey Skurko were detained, their homes and the office were searched.
 Martsinovich was beaten during the arrest, he suffered head injury.
 In a few days, Martsinovich and Skurko were charged in a criminal case on July 14.
-In jail Skurko, who suffers from achrestic diabetes, was left without medication for 13 days.
+In jail Skurko, who has achrestic diabetes, was left without medication for 13 days.
 There he came in contact with SARS-CoV-2 and was diagnosed with COVID-19.

 In November 2021, Nasha Niva's Telegram channel and its social networks were declared extremist materials.
-In January 2022, the KGB declared Nasha Niva an extremist organisation.
-Creation of an extremist organisation or participation in it is a criminal offence in Belarus.
+In January 2022, the KGB declared Nasha Niva an extremist formation.
+Creation of an extremist formation or participation in it is a criminal offence in Belarus.

 Online newspaper

 On 11 May 2016, the editors office announced that Nasha Niva will concentrate on the Internet version, while the paper one will keep publishing on a monthly basis.
 However, the fundraising to support the paper edition didn't succeed.
 On 6 June 2018, the editors office announced the closure of paper runs and complete transfer to the web.
 According to "Nasha Niva" statistics, in May 2018 its web portal was visited by 475,000 unique users, 7.1 mln of pages were read.
-The audience mostly consisted of people of age 25-35, 60% of NN.by visitors were male.
+The audience mostly consisted of people of age 25–35, 60% of NN.by visitors were male.

 In February 2018 the website was attacked by bots, in March 2019 "Nasha Niva" social media accounts were attacked from Belarusian IP address.
 In June 2020 "Nasha Niva" lost its domain name nn.by to the delay in payment.
 According to the state's law, the unpaid domains go up for auction on the next day after payment expiry.
 The newspaper continued operating at Nashaniva.by web address.
 The original domain was restored on 30 June 2020.

 Like many other independent media websites, NN.by was shut down on 8 August 2020, when the presidential elections in Belarus took place.
 During the anti-Lukashenko riots in Minsk "Nasha Niva" journalist Natalla Łubnieǔskaja was shot with a rubber bullet by the police.
 Jahor Marcinovič was arrested on 11 August on his way home from the protests rally in Minsk.
 During the questioning he was severely beaten by law enforcement officers.

 As of September 9, 2021, Yahor Martsinovich was imprisoned and faced criminal charges under the article 216 part 2 (Asset Damage without Stealing).
-On January 27, 2022, Nasha Niva was declared ‘an extremist formation’ by the state Ministry of Internal Affairs.
+On January 27, 2022, Nasha Niva was declared 'an extremist formation' by the state Ministry of Internal Affairs.
 On March 15, 2022, Marcinovič and Skurko were sentenced to 2.5 years in prison for estimated material damage of 10,000 Belarusian rubles ($3000).
 According to the investigators, in May 2017 they opened offices in Skurko's apartment but kept paying for electricity as individuals, while Belarusian law obliges legal persons to pay increased rates.